Posted Aug 6, 2014

 RamCT requires Java software for all computer platforms to upload files and assignments, use the Web Equation Editor or Chat tool.
 There should be only one version of Java on your computer.

-If you are running Mac OS X LION (10.7.5 or later) the latest version of Java (version 7 Update 51) may cause problems.
+If you are running Mac OS X LION (10.7.5 or later) the latest version of Java (version 7 Update 67) you may need to add security exceptions.

 If you are running Mac OS X 10.6.8, use the most recent Java version provided by Apple.